-You can help prevent stroke.
-These are the 6 most important steps you can take to lower your risk of stroke:
+You can help reduce your risk of stroke by making healthy lifestyle changes.
+These are the most important steps you can take to lower your risk of stroke:

 - Keep your blood pressure in the normal range.